 This course provides students with a broad overview of some of the historical roots and current practices of adult education internationally.
 It provides information about significant leaders and agencies, as well as subjects such as: women's education, literacy, peace and human rights, research, the environment, and new technology, as they relate to adult education.
 Cr 3.

-HRD 649 Seminar in Adult Education and Human Resource Development
+HRD 649 Capstone Seminar in Adult and Higher Education

 HRD 667 Action Research and Evaluation Methodologies

 This course provides an overview of the role of action research within organizations and community settings.
 Techniques in survey development and evaluation strategies are emphasized.
 A number of methodologies is presented, such as: the normal group, the Delphi technique, assessment centers, performance appraisal, interviews and observation.
 Cr 3.

 HRD 685 CAS Completion Project in Adult Learning

 Students will undertake a major project of their own design as a final requirement for completion of the certificate of advanced study in adult learning.
 There are four options for projects: (1) field-based study (2) public policy initiative (3) publishable theory paper and (4) design of a curriculum for adult learners.
 Students in HRD 685 will participate in a support seminar with master’s students who are doing internships and/or independent projects.
 Prerequisite: open to graduate students accepted into the CAS in Adult Learning who have completed twenty-four credit hours.
 Cr 3.

 HRD 687 Internship in Adult Education and Human Resource Development

 Designed to provide professional experience in the student's selected area of concern.
 A plan for the internship is presented for approval to the student's advisor.
 On approval, the intern completes his/her planned program under the supervision and evaluation of a responsible person for the internship assignment.
 Prerequisite: Open to matriculated graduate students and with permission of the instructor.
 Cr 1-9.